pkozul/ha-floorplan/README.md

 ### Using template literals in your configuration

-Both `text_template` and `class_template` allow you to inject your own expressions and code using JavaScript [template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).
+The settings `text_template`, `class_template`, and `action_template` allow you to inject your own expressions and code using JavaScript [template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).
 Within these template literals, you have full access to the entity's state object, which allows you to access other properties such as `last_changed`, `attributes.friendly_name`, etc. The full set of objects available to your template literals is shown below:

 - `entity` - the state object for the current entity
 - `entities` - the state objects for all entities